sjbrown/1kfa/mod_guide_gm.md

 # Lift From Touchstones

-One of the first things your group will do when you begin a campaign is create a universe -- the fictional setting in which the PCs will be adventuring.
-We call this setting the [Touchstone List](#establish-touchstones).
+One of the first things your group will do when you begin a campaign is create a universe -- the fictional setting in which the PCs will have their adventure.
+This setting is called the [Touchstone List](#establish-touchstones).

-A Thousand Faces of Adventure is about characters who have decided to take up an adventure in the hopes of fulfilling a strong need.
-It's your job to participate in that by showing the players a mysterious and dangerous world in which their characters can find that adventure.
+A Thousand Faces of Adventure is about characters who choose to take up an adventure in pursuit of something they deeply need.
+It's your job to show the players the mysterious and dangerous world where their PCs find that adventure.
-Without the player characters in the world, calamity would ruin something precious.
+Without the brave actions of the PCs in the world, calamity will certainly ruin something precious.
-Maybe even the whole world would fall into chaos or destruction -- it might still, even with them.
+Without the PCs, maybe the whole world would fall into chaos or destruction -- and maybe it still will, even with them.
 It's up to you to portray the fantastic and bizarre elements of that world.
 Show the players the wonders of the world they're in and encourage them to react to it.

-Always know that the Touchstone List is there to support you in portraying this world.
+The Touchstone List is here to support you in portraying this world.
 Look at the titles written there.
 Remember those books, movies and TV shows, and lift something directly from those stories.
 Lift animals, characters, set pieces, environments, situations, lift whole cities if you want to.
 Remember Picasso's words: "Good artists copy, great artists steal".

-The main point is to describe and emphasize the fictional situation to the players at the table.
-Give the players details so that they can grasp the stakes of their decisions.
-Give the players inspiring material to help them come up with answers when you ask them questions.
+Always give the players details they can work with.
+ * Describe fictional situation at multiple zoom levels
+ * Emphasize the details that are important to, and graspable by, the PCs
+ * Offer cool, weird, inspiring material, so when players are asked questions, their minds are already swimming with ideas

+Show a Touchstone-inspired world worth saving, and let the players show you what kind of heroes they want to be.

 # Apply Authority

 In *A Thousand Faces of Adventure*, the GM holds certain narrative authority.
-Like a chorus, this game sings with collaboration, but to keep the rhythm, someone must conduct the ups and downs.
+Like a chorus, this game sings with collaboration, but to keep the rhythm, someone must conduct the swells and silences.
 That's you.

 The Table Guide introduced the *Narrative Authority Waterfall*: even when the GM is answering the game's questions, you are not alone.
-You can pose those questions to the table, harvest their visions, even pause to riff.
+You can pose those questions to the table, then harvest what comes up from the responses, riffs, and digressions.
 But in some moments of play, authority rests with the GM alone.

 ## Call for flips